Quantum phase transition of the Jaynes-Cummings model: Model and Hamiltonian

-with the Bessel function of the first kind $J_{n}\left( z\right) $.
-We can tune the modulation frequency $v$ and dimensionless modulation amplitude $\xi $ to engineer the system since the oscillating frequency $\delta+nv$ ($\Delta_{m}$) of the sideband for the rotating (counter-rotating) terms and the atom-cavity coupling strength $gJ_{n}(\xi)$ are dependent on $\xi$ and $v$.
-Both the sidebands for rotating and counter-rotating terms are separated by $v$.
-Thus, under the conditions
+We can tune the modulation frequency $v$ and dimensionless modulation amplitude $\xi $ to engineer the system since the oscillating frequency $\delta+nv$ ($\Delta_{m}$) of the sideband for the rotating (counter-rotating) terms and atom-cavity coupling strength $gJ_{n}(\xi)$ depend on $v$ and $\xi$.
+The sidebands for rotating and counter-rotating terms are separated by $v$.
+Hence, under the conditions

-the terms in the third and fourth lines of Eq.~(\ref{H_Rt}) are fast oscillating and thus can be discarded under RWA.
-Then the Hamiltonian $H_{\text{rot}}\left( t\right) $ can be simplified as
+the terms in the third and fourth lines of eq.~(\ref{H_Rt}) are fast oscillating and can be thus discarded under RWA.
+Then, the Hamiltonian $H_{\text{rot}}\left( t\right) $ can be simplified as

 where we have introduced the effective coupling strengths